sandipchitale/DevToolsApp/README.md

 DevToolsApp
 ===========

-A chrome packaged app wrapper to try out different versions of DevTools
+A Chrome packaged app to try out different versions of Chrome DevTools.

 How to run
 ==========

-* Download Chrome Canary
+* Download and install Chrome (36.x)
 * Run it e.g.

 ```bat